cneyens/MODFLOW-MAXDRN/README.md

 The maximum flux constraint was incorporated in the code by adjusting the source code of the DRAIN packages in MODFLOW-2005 v1.12 as well as in MODFLOW-NWT v1.1.4.
 Full backward compatibility was retained.
 For more information, see the the [MODFLOW-MAXDRN readme file](./doc/mf_maxdrn_readme.txt).
 The source code can be found in the [src folder](./src).
 Executables compiled with GNU Fortran are included as binaries in the release.

+## To download
+Under releases, you will find a compressed file containing the repository which includes the source code (src), test and documentation (doc) folders.
+Compiled executables for MODFLOW-2005 ('mf2005_maxdrn.exe') and
+MODFLOW-NWT ('mf_nwt_maxdrn.exe') are also listed.

 ## Versions
 Version 1.0.3 - October 2018

 ## To cite
-Neyens, C., Simpson, D. & Huysmans, M. 2018, Maximum-flux constraint for the MODFLOW DRAIN package to simulate dewatering wells, *in preparation*
+Neyens, C., Simpson, D. & Huysmans, M. *in review*, Maximum-flux constraint for the MODFLOW DRAIN package to simulate dewatering wells

 ## License
 This project is licensed under the MIT License.
 See also the [LICENSE](./LICENSE.md) file.